WECT: History

+Digital transition

 On May 8, 2008, the FCC announced that five stations in Wilmington (including WECT) had agreed to voluntarily cease analog broadcasting on September 8 five months ahead of the February 17, 2009, tentative date for television stations to complete the analog-to-digital transition.
 The market was used by the FCC as a pre-transition test market.
 After the digital transition, WGNI radio agreed to air emergency weather information from WECT.
 Previously, because channel 6 is adjacent to the FM band, its broadcasts could be heard on FM 87.7.

-WECT's coverage has been reduced as a result of the digital transition which left the station on UHF.
-The move of the station's transmitter by 35 mi from south of White Lake to Winnabow left Fayetteville viewers unable to watch the station over the air.
-The station's former transmitter was located in Bladen County, approximately halfway between Wilmington and Fayetteville.
-While Myrtle Beach itself is just outside the fringe area for the digital signal, North Myrtle Beach is just inside it.
-The southern and western portions of the Florence–Myrtle Beach market were served by another Raycom station, WIS in Columbia.

-On August 8, 2008, Raycom signed-on WMBF-TV, a new digital-only NBC affiliate in Myrtle Beach covering the 2008 Summer Olympics in Beijing as part of its first network programming.
-Due to FCC regulations, WECT disappeared from most cable systems in the Florence–Myrtle Beach market when WMBF signed on.
-For longtime viewers, this was controversial as this station had been on cable systems in Laurinburg and Lumberton for decades.
-On December 1, 2008, WECT returned to the Time Warner Cable lineup in Lumberton, but was placed in the digital tier.
+The September 8, 2008, transition, (Note: The analog signal was kept running until the end of September to provide conversion information.) was particularly noteworthy for WECT because the digital transmitter site at Winnabow was more than 35 mi from the White Lake tower in Bladen County.
+This site was closer to Wilmington but put Fayetteville—a city where WECT once maintained a news bureau—outside of the coverage area.
+Another area that lost WECT was Myrtle Beach, where WECT and WIS were supplanted by a new Raycom-owned NBC affiliate, WMBF-TV, which began broadcasting on August 7, 2008.

-In 2012, Raycom gave the station's defunct analog transmitter site to the Green Beret Foundation.
-On September 20, 2012, the tower, which was built in 1969 and was among the tallest man-made structures east of the Mississippi River, was imploded.
-At the time it was the tallest-ever man-made structure leveled via explosive demolition.
-Plans called for the scrap metal and the 77 acre site to be sold to benefit the foundation.
+Raycom donated the White Lake tower site and 77 acre of land to the Green Beret Foundation in 2011.
+On September 20, 2012, the tower was imploded by Controlled Demolition, Inc., which did the work on a pro bono basis.
+At the time, it was the tallest-ever man-made structure leveled via explosive demolition.
+Plans called for the scrap metal and land to be sold to benefit the foundation.